Eduardo445/SimpleToDo/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+There were no difficulties going through the guide of building the Simple Todo app.
+All instructions were clear and easy to follow/understand.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2020] [Eduardo Soto Rodriguez]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.